lovemecomputer/bramble/README.md

 A native desktop app running in Electron.
 Started from this boilerplate: https://github.com/chentsulin/electron-react-boilerplate

+---

 #### Running in dev mode:

-This starts the renderer process in hot-module-replacement mode and starts a server sends hot updates to the renderer process:
+This starts the renderer process in hot-module-replacement mode and starts a server sends hot updates to the renderer process (seems like this only needs to be run once?):

 `$ npm run dev`

-(seems like this only needs to be run once?)

 Run these two commands simultaneously in different console tabs to initiate dev rendering & hot-swap: